 SCCJR dedicates a small amount of its Centre budget to support international mobility, and funding may be requested from this.
 Funding is generally in the form of a one-time award between £500-750, that is claimed back through expense reimbursement.
 This may be used to assist with travel, accommodation and activities related to a visit.
 Funding cannot be used to cover salaries or professional memberships, and we cannot issue funding in cash in advance of travel.
 Funding to support visits is generally exhausted each year, and so requests for funding should be planned well in advance.
 The Centre issues a call for this funding once or twice per year via twitter and our mailing lists, but also can accept ad hoc requests outside these timelines.
 Funding requests are separate to the visiting application process (described next).
-Funding awards prioritise those seeking exchanges between SCCJR and our international partner universities of KU Leuven, Oslo, HKU, Toronto and QUT, but we also aim to support visitors from other institutions and organisations.
+Funding awards prioritise those seeking exchanges between SCCJR and our international partner universities of KU Leuven, Oslo, HKU, Toronto, QUT and TSUL but we also aim to support visitors from other institutions and organisations.

 How to apply and criteria for assessment

 Applicants in the first instance should attempt to identify a member of academic staff willing to sponsor their visit.
-Get in touch with potential sponsors to discuss your work, the timing and length of your stay, the wilingness of the person to sponsor you and what activities you would engage in while here.
-Applicants should then prepare a 1-2 page letter describing their interest in a visit, the proposed staff member(s) they would work with (and an indication of their wililngness), their research background, institutional affiliation and basis for applying to become a visitor, and the research activities to be carried out during the visit.
+Get in touch with potential sponsors to discuss your work, the timing and length of your stay, the willingness of the person to sponsor you and what activities you would engage in while here.
+Applicants should then prepare a 1-2 page letter describing their interest in a visit, the proposed staff member(s) they would work with (and an indication of their willingness), their research background, institutional affiliation and basis for applying to become a visitor, and the research activities to be carried out during the visit.
 Letters should also contain basic information about the requested start and end dates of a visit and contact details.
-Send letters of application to email@example.com copying in the member of SCCJR staff who will support your application.
+Send letters of application to firstname.lastname@example.org copying in the member of SCCJR staff who will support your application.

 PhD students may apply to be visiting fellows.
-Please note that most universities charge visiting students bench fees (pro rated based on the cost of tuition over a year) in order to provide IT and library access as well as a desk and office support.
-In exceptional cases, this fee can be waived but requires close discussion between student and SCCJR sponsor, and approval by the SCCJR Associate Director at the hosting university.
+Please note that most universities charge visiting students bench fees (pro rata based on the cost of tuition over a year) in order to provide IT and library access as well as a desk and office support.
+In exceptional cases, this fee can be waived but requires close discussion between the student and SCCJR sponsor, and approval by the SCCJR Associate Director at the hosting university.
 Visiting staff academics are not generally charged a fee.
 Shorter visits are easier to support due to pressures of space and workloads of staff; timing and length of visit should be discussed with the potential sponsor.